A Holistic Approach to Alcohol Rehab for Albuquerque

 Your body and brain may experience withdrawal symptoms as soon as you stop using any substance you depend on, especially if you have a history of alcohol or substance abuse.
 Although withdrawal symptoms can be mild to moderate discomfort, withdrawal symptoms may become more severe depending on how often you use the drug.
 Some withdrawal symptoms include nausea, headaches, light and sound sensitivity, irritability, and sweating.

 Did you know that alcohol creates some of the worst detox and withdrawal symptoms compared to other substances?
 Besides benzodiazepines, alcohol is the only substance that can directly lead to death due to its withdrawal symptoms.

 When you begin to experience the most severe stage of alcohol withdrawal, it’s not uncommon to go through the following:

 It is essential to have detoxification done under the supervision of a licensed detox professional.
 You can get ongoing medical care to manage your symptoms.
 Counseling can be helpful for you mentally as you go through withdrawal.

 Relapse rates are highest in the initial stages of treatment for drug and alcohol addiction.
-Outpatient detox can be an excellent option for those struggling with withdrawal and afraid to try again.
+Outpatient detox treatment centers can be an excellent option for those struggling with withdrawal and afraid to try again.
 Supervised detox is a way to get to the next stage of your treatment.